petrobras/ross/CONTRIBUTING.rst

 Feedback and Contribution
 -------------------------
-We welcome any contribution via `ROSS' issue tracker <https://github.com/ross-rotordynamics/ross/issues>`_.
+We welcome any contribution via `ross's issue tracker <https://github.com/ross-rotordynamics/ross/issues>`_.
 These include bug reports, problems on the documentation, feedback, enhancement proposals etc.
 The issue tracker can also be used for questions and further information since the project does not use a mailing list.

 Version-control system: Git
 ---------------------------
 Git is a version control system (VCS) for tracking changes in code during software development.
-To download the ROSS source code and contribute to its development, you need Git installed in your machine.
+To download the ross source code and contribute to its development, you need Git installed in your machine.
 Refer to the `Git website
 <https://git-scm.com/>`_ and follow the instructions to download and install it.
-Once you have Git installed, you will be able to follow the instructions in `How to contribute to ROSS using git`_, which explains how to download and contribute to ROSS.
+Once you have Git installed, you will be able to follow the instructions in `How to contribute to ross using git`_, which explains how to download and contribute to ross.

 Code style: Black
 -----------------